 Unlike in life, you start at the top and work your way down…

-The highest floor hosts a temporary exhibition: currently a homage to Ingeborg Bachmann.
+The highest floor hosts a special exhibition: I enjoyed, for example, the recent homage to Ingeborg Bachmann.

 The next two floors then draw you chronologically from the Enlightenment through to the modern era, presenting the people and themes of greatest importance to Austrian literature.
 In doing so, the displays also highlight how authors and their works relate to sociopolitics, other arts, and further themes.